Cape May County, NJ Corson’s INLET BRIDGE Local Concept Development Study

 • A “no-build” or “do nothing” alternative

-• Major rehabilitation of the bridges
+• Major rehabilitation of the bridge

-• Bridge replacement
+• Bridge replacement on existing or new alignments

 What are the Components of a LCD Study?

-Public Outreach – Ongoing
+Public Outreach

 The Project Team will prepare a Public Involvement Action Plan (PIAP) to outline the public participation process during the Study.
 Public Outreach, an important component of a LCD study, helps guide the planning process by facilitating public input.

-Existing Conditions – Spring 2018
+Existing Conditions

-Developing the Purpose and Need Statement – Spring 2018
+Developing the Purpose and Need Statement

 The Project Team will prepare a statement that explains the project’s purpose and need, and goals and objectives.
 This statement will define the problem that needs to be addressed and describe other issues that need to be considered as part of the overall solution.

-Alternatives Analysis – Summer 2018
+Alternatives Analysis

 Once the conceptual alternatives have been identified, the Project Team will incorporate data collected from public outreach, existing conditions, environmental screening, constructability, estimated costs and create an alternatives analysis matrix to recommend a preliminary preferred option, called a Preliminary Preferred Alternative (PPA).

-The Team will develop a conceptual plan for the PPA as part of the final Concept Development Report.
-Once the PPA receives resolution of support by the municipalities and the County, and with concurrence from the Inter-Agency Review Committee (IRC), the project will move to the Preliminary Engineering phase.
+The Team will develop a conceptual plan for the PPA as part of the final Local Concept Development Report.
+Once the PPA receives resolution of support by the municipalities and the County, and with concurrence from the Inter-Agency Review Committee (IRC), the project will move to the Local Preliminary Engineering phase.

 Project Timeline

-January 2025 – February 2025
+• March 2025 – February 2027

 Announcements